natesilva/koa-generic-session-sequelize/README.md

 app.use(session({
   store: sequelizeStore(
-    sequelize,            // pass your sequelize object as the first arg {}                    // pass any config options for sequelizeStore as the second arg )
+    sequelize,            // pass your sequelize object as the first arg {}                    // pass any config options for sequelizeStore as the second arg (see below) )
 }));